coreruleset/go-ftw/README.md

     dest_addr: "<your cloud WAF IP>"
     port: 80
 ```
-Save this file as `cloud-test.yaml` and edit the WAF IP
+Save this file as `cloud-test.yaml` and edit the WAF IP.

-Or you can just run: `./ftw run --config cloud-test.yaml`
+Then run: `./ftw run --config cloud-test.yaml`

 ## How log parsing works